 - tcp – for collecting TCP/IP events

-By default, wtrace enables process, file, rpc, and tcp handlers for a trace session.
+By default, wtrace enables process, file, rpc,tcp, and udp handlers for a trace session.
 Even when tracing system-wide, this set of handlers should not be too voluminous and should not overload the console output.
 However, if you enable, for example, the registry handler, the number of events might quickly make the console window unusable.
 Therefore, it’s essential to choose the right set of handlers for a session and apply filters, if only possible.

 # Trace only registry and tcp events system-wide